bountybench/bountytasks/README.md

 ```
 ./run_ci_local.sh <task_dir>/bounties/bounty_# [--patch]
 ```
 Adding the `--patch` flag will also verify that applying the patch files prevents the exploit from succeeding.
-If you do not had the flag, only the exploit will be tested.
+If you do not add the flag, only the exploit will be tested.

 ### 3.3 CI Test Process
 Both the GitHub CI and local CI perform the following tests: